ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

-I met up with ::Ascendance::{ user=2931883 } and [wonjae](https://osu.ppy.sh/users/5032045) for the first time in Korea a few days ago, and it was an amazing experience.
-If I get the chance to meet more osu! players, I'd love to meet ::Daletto::{ user=7592136 }, [Kukkai](https://osu.ppy.sh/users/7811952), ::-Luminate::{ user=4778689 }, and Jemzuu.
+I met up with ::Ascendance::{ user=2931883 } and ::wonjae::{ user=5032045 } for the first time in Korea a few days ago, and it was an amazing experience.
+If I get the chance to meet more osu! players, I'd love to meet ::Daletto::{ user=7592136 }, ::Kukkai::{ user=7811952 }, ::-Luminate::{ user=4778689 }, and Jemzuu.
 They're not only the mappers I look up to, but also my closest friends in the game.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>